This pineapple jalapeño jam recipe is the perfect accompaniment to chicken and fish. Plus? It’s a breeze to make!

 - ½ cups jalapeños, de-seeded and minced

-- 1 cup organic sugar
+- 3/4-1 cup granulated organic cane sugar

-- 2 teaspoons Pomona’s Pectin (get it here)
+- 2 teaspoons Pomona’s Pectin

-In a large saucepan, combine pineapple, jalapeños, and calcium water.
+- In a large saucepan, combine pineapple, jalapeños, and calcium water.
 Over medium heat, bring to simmer, stirring frequently.
 Cook until the pineapple softens and takes on some translucency, about 20-25 minutes.

-Meanwhile, mix the sugar and pectin together in a small bowl.
+- Meanwhile, mix the sugar and pectin together in a small bowl.
 When the pineapple mixture is adequately cooked, add the sugar/pectin mixture to simmering fruit and stir until completely dissolved, about two minutes.

-After processing, remove jars from canner and allow to cool on a towel for 24 hours.
+- After processing, remove jars from canner and allow to cool on a towel for 24 hours.
 Before storing, check for seal.
 Sealed jam will keep for a year in the pantry; store opened or unsealed jars in the refrigerator.